How To Whip Stitch Hand Sewing For Beginners?

 Finish Whip Stitch

 Give the fabric a gentle tug to check that all stitches are secure and the seam or edge looks tidy with a simple hand stitch.
 If you have visible knots on the outside, carefully tuck them into the seam or trim with sharp scissors, close to the fabric for a clean finish.
-This ensures your simple stitch is neatly completed and your project is well-finished.
+This ensures your simple stitch is neatly completed and your project is well-finished like darning by hand.

 Watch The Tutorial